Hinterlands is a new national programme of socially engaged arts projects along five remote stretches of waterways across England and Wales.

-The programme will help grow our reputation across England and Wales as an innovative force for creative and social change at a local level.
-It will demonstrate that canals are especially accessible cultural spaces for local communities, able to provide benefits for visitors in terms of engagement, mental health, skills and well-being.
+Hinterlands is helping grow our reputation across England and Wales as an innovative force for creative and social change at a local level.
+It is demonstrating that canals are especially accessible cultural spaces for local communities, able to provide benefits for visitors in terms of engagement, mental health, skills and well-being.

 A second phase of participatory and socially engaged Hinterlands arts activities will take place during 2019-20.